lsa-pucrs/Player-Stage-Manual/docs/DRIVERS.md

 }
 ```

-The `Play` method actually deals with the lib SoX details such as, open/read the audio file, apply effects, and send it to audio device driver at the OS level, in this case `alsa`.
+The `Play` method actually deals with the lib SoX details such as, open/read the audio file, apply effects, and send it to audio device driver at the OS level, in this case, `alsa`.

 The SoxPlayer driver is a fairly simple driver dealing with a single interface, but a driver can be more complex and dealing with multiple interfaces.
 It is highly recommended after doing this tutorial to experiment with more complex existing drivers in the `server\drivers` dir.